krishnakrmahto/meet-it/README.md

 # Take Me Back to Google Meet
 **Version 2.0.0** <br/> <br/>
-A simple, lightweight extension to take you back to your "important" Google Meet tab from your current "more important" tab :wink:.
+Go back to Meet tab, Mute and Unmute yourself from anywhere on Chrome using context menus.

 ## Simple to use
 ### Same window